r0tiart/js-ajax-fetch-readme-v-000/README.md

 ### Promises and then

-In JavaScript, a A `Promise` object represents a value that may not be available yet, but will be resolved at some point in the future.
+In JavaScript, a `Promise` object represents a value that may not be available yet, but will be resolved at some point in the future.
 Essentially, the promise is an object that represents the result of an operation, whenever it occurs.
 This allows us to write more flexible